mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 And the results?
 For a small class written in an afternoon, it is undeservedly good.
 It is much faster than `intern()` itself and often comparable to the speed of allocation.[^4] It is more flexible in usage, as you can have as many differentintern pools as you like, and you can intern any object type.
+You can even drop a pool when you are done with it.
 And all of that is just a bonus on top of its primary benefit - in my most impacted application it lowered daily count of full GC cycles by about 15%.

 So back to title - What is the value of `Intern` then?
 As a friend of mine said: "It all goes back to a C64 and a need."
 [Good ideas](https://en.wikipedia.org/wiki/Flyweight_pattern) don't age...